codewithasib/ayah-sender/README.md

 # AyahSender

-AyahSender is a Python package that allows you to fetch and merge audio of Quranic verses (ayahs) from various reciters.
-You can save these audio clips to your local directory for easy access and listening.
+AyahSender is a Python package that allows you to have `Quranic audio `and `images` easily.

 ## Features